pete9991/Machine-Learning-assignments/H3/REPORT.md

 ![MNIST to MNIST](./plots/mnist_mnist.png)

 **Observations:**
-- *Accuracy vs. samples per class:* The accuracy increases with the number of samples per class, no matter if we are uisng augmentations or not.
+- *Accuracy vs. samples per class:* The accuracy increases with the number of samples per class, no matter if we are using augmentations or not.
 - *Effect of augmentations:* Both types of augmentations increases the accuracy.

 ---